 Ever since, the business has grown steadily moving from one barn to the next biggest available when new space was needed until finally Tim constructed a purpose built building in 2000.
 Not to rest on his laurels, Tim always has a plan in mind and is now staking out the next extension and development for 2016.
 Aside from the shop Tim has a passion for “green” farming and the farm now produces Miscanthus (a biofuel) to make horse bedding and energy and he has just completed his latest project which is a solar park on the farm.

 Carolyn remains in control of the shop and is rarely far from the shop floor, Tim is spending more and more time there now he has created the ultimate boy’s toy shop with the new Gunroom which opened in 2015.
 They seem happy to be joined by us (their children Jo and Alex) over the last few years and together we enjoy some healthy debates about how best to serve our customers in the future.
-Most recently a new EPOS system, loyalty cards and this latest version of the website have kept us busy.
+Most recent projects include the opening of a new shooting simulator constructed in 2017 and our latest phase of planning has been granted which will see an update of our shop exterior and a new larger coffee shop coming soon.
 Please do come and visit us in store if you can to get an essence of what we really are.

 We will look forward to welcoming you!